 Emily Dickinson (1839-1886) Reclusive poet of hundreds of inventive, original poems, she was the most famous woman poet in 19th-century America.

-Isadora Duncan (1878-1927) Pioneer of modern dance in America and Europe, she elevated dance to an art form practiced by serious artists and gained huge popularity for her innovative, expressive style.
+Isadora Duncan (1878-1927) Pioneer of modern dance in America and Europe, she elevated dance to an art form practiced by serious artists and gained massive popularity for her innovative, expressive style.

 Hannah Emerson Dustin (1657-1736) – Early on March 15, 1697, a band of Abenaki warriors raided Haverhill, Massachusetts, killing 27 people and taking captives, including Hannah Dustin and her week-old daughter, Martha.

-Amelia Earhart (1898-1937) Pioneering female aviator and the first woman to fly solo across the Atlantic Ocean, she achieved many aviation firsts and set numerous transcontinental records before disappearing in the South Pacific while attempting to fly around the world.
+Amelia Earhart (1898-1937) Pioneering female aviator and the first woman to fly solo across the Atlantic Ocean; she achieved many aviation firsts.
+She set numerous transcontinental records before disappearing in the South Pacific while attempting to fly around the world.

 Mattie Earp – See Celia Ann “Mattie” Blaylock